IBM/lmctl/docs/what-is-new.md

 # Client Credential Authentication

-Before v3.0 you could only authenticate with a secure TNCO environment using client credential-less username/password.
+Before v3.0 you could only authenticate with a secure CP4NA environment using client credential-less username/password.
 In short, this means authenticating with just a username/password.
-Although allowed, this is not a supported TNCO authentication method so could disappear at any time.
+Although allowed, this is not a supported CP4NA authentication method so could disappear at any time.

 In v3.0, we've added support for legitimate username/password authentication in combination with client credentials AND support for client credentials authentication.